 Downlights are a practical consideration for general bathroom light, but forget the concept of a grid of lighting.
 Instead highlight the finishes by locating the LED Waterspring close to the tiled or stone wall, providing streaks of light almost like running water.
 Position another to direct towards the basin and another above the WC or towel rail will provide the perfect balance.

 If you are unsure of the IP Zones in a bathroom, take a look at our handy guide: Bathroom IP Rating and Zones.

 This relates to lighting around the mirror as you will need task lighting to shave, wash and put make-up on.
 The best way to achieve this is with a light either side of the face.
-There is a trend now for pendants either side of the mirror instead of walls lights.
-Pendants such as the Grissini or Penne are an ideal bathroom lighting solution.
-You could also consider wall lights or frosted strips integrated into mirrors.
+There is a trend now for pendants either side of the mirror instead of wall lights.
+Pendants, such as the Grissini or Penne, are one of the best bathroom lights you can consider installing.
+You can also consider wall lights or frosted strips integrated into mirrors.
 Another way to achieve this is with a backlit mirror.
 Use the Contour HD27 strip to light behind the mirror which will create a floating effect.

 Always avoid a downlight straight above your head which causes unflattering shadows and is a far from ideal task light.

 To create the magic and spa quality, the best bathroom lights are to use one watt low level LEDs which will make all the difference.
 Consider Lucca 30 uplights when lighting a stone or tiled wall behind a freestanding bath or set into a windowsill to light shutters.
 This effect is almost like putting nightlights around – it is the instant candle.
 Combine these with floor washes under the sink on the side wall to wash the floor using the Sirolo or Cazalla reflects the light off the floor and creates another layer!